DEXRON: 1993 – DEXRON-III(F)

-In 1993, GM released the new Dexron-III (F) fluid (GM Spec GM6417M and later GMN10055).
-Dexron-III(F) was composed of Group 2+ base oil plus an additive package.
-According to GM TSB 57-02-01 issued Oct-2-1992.
-The improvements in Dexron-III(F) include better friction stability, more high-temperature oxidation stability, and better material compatibility.
-Dexron-III(F) has the same low-temperature fluidity as Dexron-II(E), for better transmission performance in cold weather.
-This specification failed to address a number of issues concerning long term durabilities such as shear stability and fluid oxidation.
+In 1993, GM released the new DEXRON-III (F) fluid (GM Spec GM6417M and later GMN10055).

+DEXRON-III (F) was composed of Group 2+ base oil plus an additive package.
+According to GM TSB 57-02-01, issued October 2, 1992, The improvements in Dexron-III (F) include better friction stability, higher high-temperature oxidation stability, and better material compatibility.
+Dexron-III (F) has the same low-temperature fluidity as Dexron-II (E), for better transmission performance in cold weather.
+This specification failed to address a number of issues concerning long-term durability, such as shear stability and fluid oxidation.

-Dexron-III(F) underwent a number of iterations in an attempt to address various shortcomings but was eventually replaced by new thinking i.e. DEXRON-VI(J).
-GM Dexron-III(F) licensed products have a license number on the can that begins with the letter F. Example: F-30001.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+DEXRON-III (F) underwent a number of iterations in an attempt to address various shortcomings but was eventually replaced by new thinking, i.e., DEXRON-VI (J).
+GM DEXRON-III (F) licensed products have a license number on the can that begins with the letter F. This fluid is backward compatible with all previous DEXRON fluids as well as the Type "A" suffix "A" and the Type "A" fluids produced from 1949 to 1966.

-In 1994–1995, some early OBD-II phase-in vehicles experienced a P0300 DTC (Random Misfire).
-Engineers determined that road forces being transferred through the TCC were affecting the normal rotational fluctuations of the crankshaft and tricked the ECM into thinking there was a cylinder misfire.
+In 1994–1995, some early OBD-II phase-in vehicles experienced a P0300 DTC (random misfire).
+Engineers determined that road forces being transferred through the TCC were affecting the normal rotational fluctuations of the crankshaft and tricking the ECM into thinking there was a cylinder misfire.

 The solution was to create a new kind of TCC that would normally slip around 35 rpm.
-GM called it the Variable Capacity Converter Clutch (VCCC), other manufacturers had their own names.
+GM called it the Variable Capacity Converter Clutch (VCCC); other manufacturers had their own names.
 Some VCCC systems had a shudder or vibration during normal operation.
 Engineers tried several computer calibration changes, but a revised fluid was also needed to address the issue.

-Ford released the new Mercon V Fluid Specification in 1996, GM released the Dexron-III (G) Fluid Specification (GM6417M) in 1998, and Chrysler released the MS-9602 Change C Fluid Specification in 1999.
+Ford released the new Mercon V Fluid Specification in 1996; GM released the DEXRON-III (G) Fluid Specification (GM6417M) in 1998; and Chrysler released the MS-9602 Change C Fluid Specification in 1999.

 This fluid was first used in the following transmissions: